Guildford Joint Committee joins calls to return full access to Ash Ranges

-Cllr John Rigg has this week written to Mr Graham Dalton who is the DIO’s (Defence Infrastructure Organisation) Chief Executive on behalf of the Guildford Joint Committee.
+Cllr John Rigg has this week written to Mr Graham Dalton who is the DIO’s (Defence Infrastructure Organisation) Chief Executive on behalf of the Guildford Joint Committee calling for full access to Ash Ranges.
 In his letter, supporting the calls to MOD (Ministry of Defence) for reopening the Ash Ranges Firing Complex, he asks for an assurance that he “will engage positively with the local residents and elected members to discuss the issues as they apply to both sides and to arrive at a satisfactory outcome as quickly as possible”.

 His letter also recognises that “the MOD is the landowner of the site and is acting within the local byelaws” but stressed the importance of this land and the frustration of residents who lost access without consultation and at a time during the COVID-19 pandemic where residents have been asked to restrict their travel and take their exercise locally.